tioxii/metric-consensus/README.md

 ## Dynamics
 There are 4 dynamics implemented in this project:
-- BaseDynamic
+- ClosestNodeDynamics
+- (1 + beta) - ClosestNodeDynamics
-- OnMajorityDynamic
+- VoterDynamics
-- BaseDynamicRandom
+- MeanValueDynamics
-- MeanValueDynamic
+- ClosestToMeanDynamics

 ## Termination
-There are three termination criterias implemented in this project:
+There are three termination criteria implemented in this project:
-- BaseTermination
+- ConsensusTermination
 - EpsilonTermination
 - FiftyPercentTermination

-## Starting Positions
+## Starting Configurations
 There are a bunch of starting positions implemented in this project:
-- RandomNodes
+- RandomPositions
 - Circle
-- Opposing
+- TwoChoices
 - Byzantine